 9 yet I prefer to appeal to you on the basis of love.
 It is as none other than Paul—an old man and now also a prisoner of Christ Jesus—

 “I prefer to appeal…” Appeal here is Parakaleo, which if we break it down works something like this: para (call) kaleo (beside).
-The word for “old man” here is Presbyteres, which can be taken to mean senior citizen, but the same word that is used for elder/overseer in an ecclesiological sense.
+The word for “old man” here is Presbyteres, which can be taken to mean senior citizen, but is the same word that is used for elder/overseer in an ecclesiological sense.
 What’s fascinating here is that “old man” and “prisoner” are heartfelt and vulnerable appeals to wisdom and mercy.
-One possible ecclesiological implication is that, if you read Presbyteres that way in this, it suggests church elders must be equally humble leaders.
-Could this be a play on words?
-My view is that Paul is doing both and pointing out his authority, but simultaneously not using it.
+One possible ecclesiological implication is that, if you read Presbyteres this way, it suggests church elders must be equally humble leaders.
+Could verse 9, therefore, be a play on words?
+My view is that Paul is doing both his authority and simultaneously not using it.

 “Prisoner” – Here, Paul calls back to v1 where he himself as a prisoner of Christ Jesus rather than of the Roman Empire.
 However, here Paul is identifying with Onesimus the ex-slave who he met in prison; and who met Jesus.

 v10 I appeal to you for my child, Onesimus, whose father I became in my imprisonment

 “My child Onesimus” – The Geneva Study Bible suggests the name Onesimus means “useful” or “profitable” and was “frequently given to bondservants[/slaves]” (see also Col 4:9).
 Before Onesimus wasn’t even his own, now he is chosen and adopted into relationship with God and the family of heaven on earth, the church.
 Where did Onesimus and Paul meet?
 In prison, in the dark place.
 And therefore the scene evokes the spirit of adoption whereby our spirits cry “Abba, Father” (Rom 8:15).